AlexanderKud/Kang-2/README.md

 Though this method is not ideal and has some minor issues, it catches loops of any size and useful to examine loops in details.

 There are two types of loops:
-- small even-size symmetric loops: 2, 4, 6, etc. Frequency of these loops depends on JMP_CNT value only (they don't depend on DP_BITS) and can be easily detected.
+- small even-size symmetric loops: 2, 4, 6, etc. Frequency of these loops depends on JMP_CNT value only (they don't depend on range) and can be easily detected.
   The most often loop has size 2, other sizes are very rare.
 - large loops that contains many different jumps with zero sum.
 Probability of these loops depends on DP_BITS (range) and they appear every some_loop_coeff * sqrt(range_of_jumps) jumps (on average).
 I will show that large loops can be ignored completely in my method with two jump tables.